* Winter production curbs will expire this week

 * Spot steel prices fall for third day

-BEIJING, March 27 (Reuters) - Chinese steel futures rose slightly on Wednesday, but gains were kept in check as investors eyed the expected expiry of winter restriction on steel production at the end of the week.
+BEIJING, March 27 (Reuters) - Chinese steel and iron ore futures rose slightly on Wednesday, but gains were kept in check as investors eyed the expected expiry of winter restriction on steel production at the end of the week.

 “Despite booming demand in downstream sectors, the market remains worried about increasing supply ... as investors generally expect that output curbs will be eased in April,” said analysts from Orient Futures in a note.